 luis@kymeraw:~$ sudo apt update && sudo apt upgrade -y

-In any case, if you need to change it, here’s how:
+Still, if you need to change it, here’s how:

-- From PowerShell, I ask WSL to start as
+- From PowerShell, have WSL start as

 root: